_(1).png)

 Q2.
 Who sponsors the USMLE?

-The Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME) are the sponsors.
+The sponsors are the Federation of State Medical Boards (FSMB) and the National Board of Medical Examiners (NBME).

 Q3.
 Who needs to take the USMLE?